wilsonmar/LoadRunner/random_birthdate_js/README.md

 * <strong>Even when it can be provided</strong>, a birthday is generated because each person's real birthday can be used as the basis for authentication, and thus needs to be protected as secrets.
-Generatating the date provides "cleansed" data for testing without exposing actual data values to possible identity theft.
+Generating the date provides "cleansed" data for testing without exposing actual data values to possible identity theft.

 * Generating birthdates enable data values to have a pre-determined range of values